open-telemetry/opentelemetry.io/content/en/docs/java/manual_instrumentation.md

     .startSpan();
 ```

-For more details how to read context from remote processes, see [Context
+For more information about how to read context from remote processes, see [Context
 Propagation](#context-propagation).

 ### Context Propagation